soffes/blog/published/2015-07-10-static/static.markdown

 Today, we open sourced a framework for iOS we've been using a ton internally called [Static](https://github.com/venmo/Static).
 It's a Swift 2 framework for working with static table views.
 We use it to power tons of screens in an upcoming project.
 It's also made prototyping table view-based things super productive.

 Static's goal is to separate model data from presentation. `Row`s and `Section`s are your “view models” for your cells.
 You simply specify a cell class to use and that handles all of the presentation.
-See the [usage](usage) section below for details.
+See the [Usage](https://github.com/venmo/Static/#usage) section below for details.

 ## Building